Robert Heller (magician)

 Heller married one of his pupils, the daughter of a wealthy Washington resident and would eventually return to New York.
 Deciding to try his magic act again, Heller abandoned the accent and image of before and focused on the presentation of his illusions.
 His tour that spanned from 1869 to 1875 became a success throughout much of the United States, Great Britain, Europe, and Asia.
 Heller's success prompted fellow magician Harry Kellar to change his name as to avoid the impression that he was copying the greatness of Heller.

 Heller retired from magic after his successful tour.
-He spent the remaining years of his life performing piano in Washington, D.C.
+He spent the remaining years of his life performing and teaching piano in Washington, D.C.
 In 1878, Heller died suddenly of pneumonia in Philadelphia, United States and was buried in Mount Moriah Cemetery in Yeadon, Pennsylvania.